tarunprasadoff/theTwo_public/README.md

-This is a repository for a algorithmic trading bot developed by Tarun Prasad
+This is a repository for an algorithmic trading bot developed by Tarun Prasad